Millions of people in the Middle East and North Africa (MENA) will be hitting the shops soon to look for the best deals this festive holiday season.

 Many customers will be holiday shopping for friends, coworkers, and loved ones, so help them out by offering gift suggestions.

-You can publish lists based on price, gender, or interest, such as "10 gift ideas under $30", "Gifts for Him", or "20 Gifts for Gym Lovers".
-You can also create your brand’s own White Friday shopping guide and distribute it to your audience a few weeks before the big day.
+You can create gift idea lists based on price or interest, such as "10 gift ideas under 30 Dhs”, "Gifts for him", or "20 Gifts for gym lovers".
+You can also create your brand’s own White Friday shopping guide and Tweet about it a few weeks before the big day.

 Give people a reason to take immediate action.
 If your offer is only available for a few days or your supply is limited, use phrases like “sign up now”, “for a limited time”, or “limited stock”.